Central data management

 We support researchers in using BExIS and in all data management issues.
 We offer help in uploading data into BExIS and ensure high data quality (data curation).
 Last but not least, we advise and support researchers in publishing their data.

 BExIS is the abbreviation of our information system name “Biodiversity Exploratories Information System”.
 Initially, the software was developed and continuously extended in the BE project since 2007 (BExIS, 1st generation).
 Other research projects also showed interest in such an application.
-But it was not easy to set up BExIS for other projects because it was developed for the demands of the BE.
-Therefore a DFG project was initiated in 2012 with the participation of our team.
+But it was not easy to set up BExIS for other projects, as it was developed for the demands of the BE.
+Hence, a DFG project was initiated in 2012 with the participation of our team.
 The goal was to develop a modular data management system for ecological data that can be easily adapted to the needs of different projects.

 The new software was named BEXIS2 and is a freely available, server-based research data management application.
 It is designed to support the entire data life cycle and is highly configurable.
 Among other things, it supports the use of different metadata schemas, access to different versions of the data, predefinition of variables, rights assignment with an integrated release request and release management for datasets, search configuration, and DOI assignment.